 SeatPlan Help You To Find Accessible Theatres in the UK

-This post has been written by Laura Kressly.
+This post has been written by Laura Kressly for Disabled Living.

-Commercial theatre isn’t known for being access friendly, but this is finally starting to change due to a shift in attitudes.
+Commercial theatres aren’t known for being access friendly, but this is finally starting to change due to a shift in attitudes.
 Unfortunately, theatre buildings struggle to keep up.

 Many buildings in London’s West End are old, including most of the theatres.
 They date to Victorian times or, in some instances, are even older than that – the fourth version of the Theatre Royal Drury Lane was built in 1812, seven years before Queen Victoria was born.
 Historical buildings are notoriously bad for access, and with many of the biggest and best theatres in the country having listed status, it can be difficult for people with access and mobility needs to go to the theatre.